|Case:||Stainless steel with bezel of red Murano glass|

 Photos: Click for larger

-Text and photographs © C. Bradley Jacobs, WatchCarefully.com
+Text and images © C. Bradley Jacobs, WatchCarefully.com